-We spent a great deal of time picking wild fruit along the way (just for the record: ✅ brambles are OK to pick, but ❎ not the apples and plums in people’s back gardens!).
+We spent a great deal of time picking wild fruit along the way (just to be clear : ✅ brambles are OK to pick, but ❌ NOT the apples and plums in people’s back gardens!).

 And there were 🌻🌺 beautiful flowers to admire along the way (some in gardens).